mpanighetti/dnd5e-mote/technology/starstuff-ships/starstuff-ships.md

 This large beam weapon can theoretically lay waste to enemy vessels or monstrous Fellspace creatures, given sufficient supplies of starstuff for power.
 In the absence of such resources, the spelljammer can use it as an arcane focus to channel and direct their own spells over great distances, effectively providing magical ammunition or remote support.

 When the spelljammer is using the spelljamming helm and they cast one of their own spells with a casting time of less than 1 minute, they can choose to do so through the astral cannon.
-Any spell cast in this manner uses the cannon as a spellcasting focus, it uses the spelljammer's spell save DC, spellcasting ability, and concentration, and it has its range increased to 10 times its normal distance.
+Any spell cast in this manner uses the cannon as a spellcasting focus, it uses the spelljammer's Spell Save DC, spellcasting ability, and Concentration, and it has its range increased to 10 times its normal distance.
 A spell must have a range other than self or touch when cast through the astral cannon or it fails to cast.

 #### Solar Scoop